Books and resources for ministers, worship leaders, church members and all spiritual people

 By Philip Garside

-Reimagine Lent as a transformative spiritual journey, through honest reflection, sacred storytelling, and radical love.
+Reimagine Lent as a transformative spiritual journey, through honest reflection, sacred storytelling, and radical love using this digital resource.

 Click here to: Download the first session as a free sample